 In addition to the dust created during general processing, large bags can burst while being moved around the mill, the powder can pile up in storage bins and silos, or there could be dust accumulation in rail cars.

 These settings and situations typically pose the most significant explosion hazard since any ignition source, like a spark or wayward flame, in these environments could be a trigger.

 And if a fire starts in one of these places, not only is an explosion likely directly in the area with the dust accumulation, but given the size of the mills and proximity to other buildings, the risk of a secondary explosion also exists.

 Unfortunately, grain dust explosions have occurred at mills worldwide, and when you hear about them, they usually involve devastation and loss of life.
 Luckily, the severity of those explosions has lessened over time as more safety measures have been implemented.

 Whether at home or in an industrial setting, the approach to safety is the same - keep the flour as confined and tightly packed as possible to reduce or eliminate the possibility of dust clouds forming and keep flour away from heat and flame sources.

-There is no need to fear using flour in the kitchen at home since the possibility of fire is minimal given the quantity of flour involved and the lack of a confined space.
+You don’t have to fear using flour in your home’s kitchen since the possibility of fire is minimal, given the quantity of flour involved and the lack of a confined space.
 And any fires that happen would most likely be minor and easy to suppress with a fire extinguisher or fire blanket.